testinggospels/camouflage/docs/handlebars.md

 Usage:

-1. **{{capture from='query' key='firstName'}}** - Pretty self-explanatory, but if say your endpoint looks like /hello-world?firstName=John&lastName=Wick.
+1. **{{capture from='query' key='firstName'}}** - Pretty self-explanatory, but if your endpoint looks like /hello-world?firstName=John&lastName=Wick.
 And your response is {"message": "Hello Wick, John"}, you can make the response dynamic by formatting your response as

 ```
 {